pedro00dk/nvidia-exec/README.md

 `nvx start` may be called multiple times, its is only going to initialize the devices in the first call and clean resources when the last call ends.

-### Other actions
+## All actions

+-   automatic gpu management:

+    -   `start [command]` - Turn on the gpu, load modules if necessary, and run [command].
+When [command] exits, the gpu is turned off if there are no other 'nvx start' processes.
+During turn off, processes using the gpu not started with 'nvx start' are killed.

+-   manual gpu management:

--   `nvx on` - Turn on the gpu and load the nvidia modules.
+    -   `on` - Turn on the gpu and load modules.
+If the gpu is already started, it tries to turn on again it and reload all modules.
+Effectively, it does nothing.
--   `nvx off` - Turn off the gpu and unload the nvidia modules.
-This command may hang if there are programs using it.
+    -   `off` - Unload modules and turn off the gpu.
+If the gpu is already off, it tries to turn off again it and unload all modules.
+Effectively, it does nothing.
+If there are processes using the gpu, the turn off process might hang indefinitely.
+Use 'nvx ps' to check with processes are running to finish them. 'nvx kill' can be used as well, but it might not be able to kill all processes.
+    -   `off-boot` - Same as 'off', but it does not unload modules.
--   `nvx off-kill` - Kill processes using the gpu and turn it off (may still hang).
+    -   `off-kill` - Same as 'off', but it also attempts to kill processes using the gpu.
--   `nvx off-boot` - Only turn off the gpu since the nvidia modules are blacklisted.
--   `nvx status` - Print **on** or **off** to indicate the current gpu status.
+    -   `status` - Print the status of the gpu.
--   `nvx processes` - Print all processes using the gpu.
-In case `nvx off` hangs, you can list the processes and stop them manually, after that, the `nvx off` will complete
+    -   `ps` - Print the processes using the gpu.
+    -   `psx` - Print 'nvx start' processes.
--   `nvx kill` - Kill all processes using the gpu.
-Some applications might still spawn another process immediately (e.g. google chrome), preventing the gpu from turning off.
+    -   `kill` - Attempts to kill all processes using the gpu.
+These are the same processes reported by 'nvx ps'.
+    -   `dev` - Print the pci display devices that contain nvidia cards.
+Only works if the gpu is on.

 ## Installation